- Floors 1-9: Ordon Fairy Fountain

 43rd Floor: There are a whole bunch of archers here and a few Lizalfos waiting for you once you jump down.
 Take out the archers on the towers first and then feel free to jump down.
 Once in the middle of battle, take out any stray archers while being careful not to accidentally bump into the Lizalfos.
 Then take out the larger, scaly beasts.

-45th Floor: Okay, so a Bulblin Archer, a Redead Soldier, and a Chu walk into a bar.
-That’s completely irrelevant but is almost what you can expect to find in this room (too bad, there’s no bar, I apologize if you were thirsty at this point).
+45th Floor: This stage contains a Bulblin Archer, a Redead Soldier, and a Chu.
 Take out the archers on the towers with your bow and try to see if you can hit some Chus.
 Then hop down and use your Jump Strike or Ball and Chain to take out the Redeads.
 Bomb Arrows also work pretty nicely.
 Don’t forget to look for some hearts as a wolf before you leave.

 46th Floor: Now, at first glance, this room appears to be filled with only two Freezards and a few Frozen Lancers.
 While you’re down there, however, you’ll notice that you move really slowly.
 That’s because there are Ghoul Rats crawling all over you.
 To avoid most of the Chilfos taking advantage of this, Bomb Arrow some of them before jumping down.
 Turn into a wolf and take the rats out.
 Next, take out the remaining Chilfos one by one.
 Bomb Arrows work well here, but you can also dash at them.
 Then take out the Freezards with the Ball and Chain.

-47th Floor: Now you’re going to fight a Bokoblin, some mini Skeleton Army dudes, and a swarm of Rats.
+47th Floor: Now you’re going to fight a Bokoblin, a mini Skeleton Army, and a swarm of Rats.
 Spin attack is all you’ll really need here.
-Floor fourty-seven; this is the last floor with such minor enemies.
-But no worries, right?
-There are only two more floors to go.

 49th Floor: This is the real test.
 The final room; I hope you’ve brought along a potion or a fairy with you, a Golden Chu, and the Magic Armour with a Giant’s wallet full of rupees work well, also.
 You’re going up against three Darknuts in this final room.
 Two, you can see, while the other one would be stomping around under the ledge you’re standing on.
 Since there are three and it’s hard to break them up, you can try using bombs to hit them.
 Let a bomb flash a few times in your hands and then throw it over their heads.
 Once one loses its armor, take it out first and then turn your attention back to its slower brothers.
 Keep moving; do not corner yourself as before, shield up.
 When you’re focusing on one, be sure to do a spin attack to make the others defend.
 If you’re low on health, bring out the Magic Armour and fight with all your skills and strength until your rupees run down.
 When that happens, open up a potion or two.
 If you’re low on health again but you have the Golden Chu, now would be the best time.

 Congratulations!
-It was quite a long and arduous trip but that makes it all the more rewarding.
 If you made it through all fifty floors, the Great Fairy will reward you with a special gift.
 Whenever you visit a spring, not only will it be filled with fairies, but you will also find the Great Fairy waiting to fill one of your bottles with Great Fairy’s Tears.
 You can only carry one bottle of it at a time, however.